Respawn Entertainment: History

 Jason West and Vince Zampella had been leads at Infinity Ward, a subsidiary of Activision founded in 2002.
 Infinity Ward was a principal studio on the Call of Duty series, and in 2007, released Call of Duty 4: Modern Warfare, a critical success for the series.
 West and Zampella leveraged the success of Modern Warfare to renegotiate their contracts with Activision in 2008, asking for large bonuses and creative control of the series in exchange for releasing Call of Duty: Modern Warfare 2 in 2009, which Activision agreed to on the condition that the control would revert to Activision if the pair were fired.
 From that point, Activision sought ways to trigger that clause, and West and Zampella looked for ways to make Infinity Ward independent.
 Events came to a head in March 2010 when the two were fired from Activision, forfeiting their bonuses.
 Several lawsuits followed, with West and Zampella accusing Activision of unpaid bonuses while Activision countersued that the two had conspired with Electronic Arts (EA) to damage Infinity Ward, but these suits were ultimately settled out of court.

 In April 2010, a month after their release from Activision, West and Zampella set off to form a new independent studio, Respawn Entertainment.
 They sought funding from EA through the EA Partners Program.
 West and Zampella will retain the rights to all intellectual property produced by them in the future.
 As of July 10, 2010, 38 of the 46 Infinity Ward employees who resigned from that studio following the firings of West and Zampella revealed through their LinkedIn and Facebook profiles that they had signed on with Respawn Entertainment.

 EA Games Label president Frank Gibeau revealed at E3 2011 in June 2011 that Respawn Entertainment's EA-published shooter was "sci-fi oriented" and would allow the publisher to "compete with things like Gears and Halo".
 Gibeau also stated that EA would release Respawn's project when it saw an "opportunistic" window.
 Later that month, Respawn released a blurry teaser image of its unannounced game via the official website launched that day.
 Respawn further released another blurry image, and teased the new game with mo-cap shot.
-In April 2013, Respawn registered a trademark for the name Titan, and it was reported that Respawn's game was an always-online Xbox exclusive, although nothing had been confirmed.
+West left the company in March 2013, with Zampella saying that his departure was "to take care of some family issues".
+The following month, Respawn registered a trademark for the name Titan, and it was reported that Respawn's game was an always-online Xbox exclusive, although nothing had been confirmed.

 In June 2013, Respawn Entertainment debuted Titanfall at E3.
 On October 22 they revealed the release date of the game to be March 11, 2014, in North America, and March 13 in Europe.
 In March 2015, it was announced that Respawn was developing a sequel, Titanfall 2, which was later released on October 28, 2016.